 About the Author: M. Alison Tillman

-Born and raised in Wakulla County, Florida, I moved to Gainesville after high school graduation to attend UF.
+Born and raised in Wakulla County, Florida, I moved to Gainesville after high school graduation to attend University of Florida.
 The plan was originally to double major in Journalism and Computer Engineering.
 A couple of changes in majors later brought about a Bachelor’s in Business Administration with a specialization in advertising.
-After seventeen years of finance and instruction design work , I desired a more advanced degree to better move up in the world and picked librarianship due to love of books and a longing to assist citizens see the greater usefulness of libraries.
+After seventeen years of finance and instruction design work, I desired a more advanced degree and picked librarianship due to love of books and a longing to assist citizens see the greater usefulness of libraries.
 Not only is there free access to a plethora of information and resources at a library, but experts to guide them through the data.
 Advertising and instructional work may come in quite handy at the library where I land.

 About the Blog Name: The Spineless Ninny